Pinjesz/MIDI-BERT-extension/README.md

   * cuda_devices - indices of gpu devices, default: 0, 1, 2, 3
   * use_wandb - if present will try to log training data to Weight&Biases
   * project - name of wandb project, default: wimu
+  * old - uses the tokenization from MidiBERT-Piano paper (available for remi and cp only), tokenization config is not used

 ## C. Fine-tune & Evaluate on Downstream Tasks